cinnData/PythonBootcamp/[PY-04] Functions and control statements.md

 else: action3
 ```

 You can add as many `elif` clauses as needed.
-An example follows, with one `elif` clause.
+The following example has one `elif` clause.

 ```
 In [9]: if math.sqrt(1) < 1: print('Minor')